anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 | Selected group | GRP-BYOD-Users |
 | Disable MDM enrollment when adding work or school account on Windows | No |

-This ensured that users in `GRP-BYOD-Users` could enroll Windows devices into Intune MDM.
+---

-### Step 4: Confirmed Windows Personal Enrollment Was Allowed
+### Step 4 - Confirmed Windows personal enrollment was allowed

 Opened: